Drop-In Discussions

 Western society has painted both agnostics and atheists as dour people with little hope, but Daniel Chadwick will present four kinds of agnostics represented neither by doctrine nor dogma but by real people who were published philosophers.
 And while there might be more than four kinds of agnostics, this is a good start.

 How can we stay politically engaged for the long haul in the current context ?
-Join MJ Curry and others for a discussion on ways to get (and stay) involved at multiple levels of our political system.
-MJ will share her approaches and ask folks to share their experiences and ideas as well.
+Join MJ Curry and others for a discussion on ways to get and stay involved at multiple levels of our political system.
+MJ will share her own approaches and will ask folks to share their experiences and ideas as well.

 In-person Drop-In Discussions: